Contact Me - What's New on the site - Newsline

 Careless Hands - one of the most immortal of all footballing gaffes - after a bad day at the office life would never again be the same for United keeper Gary Sprake

-Chelsea arrive at Elland Road without a manager, and then leave without their dignity after a Billy Bremner wonder show and Leeds get their revenge for two Cup defeats
+Chelsea arrive at Elland Road without a manager, and leave without their dignity after a Billy Bremner wonder show and Leeds get their revenge for two Cup defeats

 Despite having most of the play, United are held to a goalless draw at Elland Road and end another season without any silverware in their trophy cabinet